Difference Methods for Double-Change Covering Designs: Abstract

 \section{Abstract}

-A \textbf{double change covering design} is a $v$-set $X$ and an ordered list $\cL$ of $b$ blocks of size $k$ where every $t$-set must occur in at least one block.
-Each pair of consecutive blocks differs by exactly two elements.
-A double change covering design is circular when the first and last blocks also differ by two elements.
-We give a recursive construction that uses 1-factorizations and expansion sets to increase $v$ by $\frac{v+k-2}{k-2}$.
-We construct \dcccd($2k-2,k,k-1$) and \dcccd($2k-1,k,k-2$) from single change covering designs.
-We use difference methods to construct five infinite families for any $k\geq 3$, minimum \dcccd($c(4k-6)+1,k,c^2(4k-6)+c$) when $c\leq 5$ and \dcccd(61,4,366).
-Finally, from these, we use the recursion to construct twelve additional minimum \dccd.
+A \textbf{double-change covering design} (\dccd{}) is a $v$-set $V$ and an ordered list $\cL$ of $b$ blocks of size $k$ where every pair from $V$ must occur in at least one block and each pair of consecutive blocks differs by exactly two elements.
+It is \textbf{minimal} if it has the fewest blocks possible and \textbf{circular} when the first and last blocks also differ by two elements.
+We give a recursive construction that uses 1-factorizations of complete graphs and expansion sets to construct a \dccd{}($v+\frac{v+k-2}{k-2},k,b+\frac{v}{k-2}\frac{v+k-2}{2k-4}$) from a \dccd{}($v,k,b$).
+We construct \dcccd{}($2k-2,k,k-1$) and \dcccd{}($2k-3,k,k-2$) from single-change covering designs and determine minimum DCCD when $v=2k-2$.
+We use difference like methods to construct five infinite families of minimum \dcccd{}($c(4k-6)+1,k,c^2(4k-6)+c$) when $1 \leq c\leq 5$ for any $k\geq 3$.
+The recursive construction is then used to build twelve additional minimum \dccd{} from members of these infinite families.
+Finally, the difference like method is used to construct a minimum \dcccd{}(61,4,366).